Zero A. D.: The Birth of Christ

-Zero A. D. is an upcoming American epic biblical thriller film set during the Massacre of the Innocents as told in the Gospel of Matthew from the Bible.
+Zero A. D.: The Birth of Christ is an upcoming American epic biblical drama film set during the Massacre of the Innocents as told in the Gospel of Matthew from the Bible.
 Directed by Alejandro Monteverde, it stars Deva Cassel, Sam Worthington, Ben Mendelsohn, Gael García Bernal, and Jim Caviezel.

-Zero A. D. is scheduled to be released in 2026.
+Zero A. D.: The Birth of Christ is scheduled to be released in the United States on December 11, 2026.

 Synopsis

-A young Virgin Mary protects her child Jesus from a murderous King Herod.
+A young Joseph and Mary protect her child Jesus from a murderous King Herod.